MscmpSystInstance (mscmp_syst_instance v0.1.0)

 • startup_options - a map of values containing the Startup Options obtained from the MscmpSystOptions component.

-Sets the Instance State of an Instance.
+Sets the Instance Lifecycle State of an Instance.

 Parameters